 Instructions

-- Begin by boiling ½ cup of tamarind in 2 cups of water until it becomes mushy.
-Use a fine-mesh strainer to strain the mixture, keep the tamarind water, and discard the pulp.
+- To make Tamarind Sauce, begin by boiling ½ cup of tamarind in 2 cups of water until it becomes mushy.
+Use a fine-mesh strainer to strain the mixture, keeping the tamarind water and discarding the pulp.
 Then, in a pan, briefly sizzle cumin seeds and chopped ginger.
 Stir in the reserved tamarind water, ½ cup of jaggery, a pinch of salt, and 1 tsp of chili powder.
 Allow it to boil until the sauce thickens and takes on a glossy appearance.
 For the complete method with step-by-step guidance, please refer to the detailed recipe of Tamarind Sauce.

 - To create the green dipping sauce, combine ½ cup each of fresh mint and coriander leaves, 1 tsp of roasted gram dal, 1 tsp each of chopped ginger and garlic, a pinch of salt, some amchur (dried mango) powder, chaat masala to taste, and a little water in a blender.
 Blend these ingredients until you achieve a smooth consistency.